Updated On - November 9, 2023 by Nasir Khan |Reading Time: 9 minutes

-OST files are the offline storage files created by Microsoft Outlook to store a copy of your mailbox data, including emails, contacts, and calendar items, on your local computer.
-Over time, these files can grow large in size and take up a considerable amount of space on your computer’s hard drive.
-If you are running out of disk space on your current drive and want to move your OST file to another location, this blog will guide you through the process.
+Outlook users are well-versed with its data storage files and know OST files stand for offline storage table.
+It is the file format created by Microsoft Outlook to store a copy of your mailbox data, including emails, contacts, and calendar items.
+Over time, these files can grow large and take up considerable space.
+If you are running out of space on your current Exchange Server and want to move your OST file to another location, this blog will guide you.

 So, let’s get started without further delay!

 Why user move their OST file to another location?

 Users may move their OST (Outlook Offline Storage Table) files to another location for various reasons.
 Here are some of the most common reasons:

 - Storage Space Issues: One of the primary reasons is running out of disk space on the current drive.
 Moving the OST file to another drive with more available space can help prevent performance issues and ensure that Outlook continues to function smoothly.